jonathanmorgan/context_text/README.md

 # Testing

+The sourcenet project has a small but growing set of unit tests that once can auto-run.
+These tests use django's testing framework, based on the Python `unittest` package.

+## Unit Tests

+### Configuration

+#### OpenCalais API configuration

+In order to run unit tests using OpenCalais's API, you'll need to:

+- Create a Thompson Reuters ID ( [https://iameui-eagan-prod.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold](https://iameui-eagan-prod.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold) ).

+    - after submitting form, open email from Thompson Reuters with subject something like "Please confirm your email address for your new Open PermID | Calais user account" and click the link to activate your profile.

+- Get your API token ()

+    - browse to the Open Calais site ( [http://www.opencalais.com/](http://www.opencalais.com/) ).
+    - click the "Login" button in the upper right.
+    - log in with your username and password.
+    - Once you are logged in, click on your username (your email address) in the upper right corner, then in the dropdown that results, click on "Display my Token".
+Your API token will appear in a box labeled "YOUR TOKEN".
+Copy it down and save it in a safe place.

+- Store that token and only that token in a file named "`open_calais_access_token.txt`" in the root of your django project/site (the same folder where `manage.py` lives).

+#### Database configuration

+In order to run unit tests, your database configuration in `settings.py` will need to be connecting to the database with a user who is allowed to create databases.
+When django runs unit tests, it creates a test database, then deletes it once testing is done.
+- _NOTE: This means the database user you use for unit testing SHOULD NOT be the user you'd use in production.
+The production database user should not be able to do anything outside a given database._

+### Running unit tests

+To run unit tests, at the command line in your django project/site folder (where `manage.py` lives):

+    python manage.py test sourcenet.tests

 ## Test data

 There is a set of test data stored in the `fixtures` folder inside this django application.
 The files: